 Pork from Bear Creek Farm was smoked in the Traeger Grill and served up with Ferro Verde from Anson Mills and a turnip puree, with turnips from Bluewater Creek Farm.
 The dish was topped with muscadine BBQ sauce and paired with White Hart’s Pinot Noir.

 The fourth and final course was the sweetest.
 Mississippi Sweet Potato Cake was served with a Semolina Pudding and citrus and Gruet’s Demi Sec.

 It was a night to remember, and we couldn’t have done it without all our partner farms and purveyors.
 Thanks especially to Harvest Roots Ferments, St. Florian Fiber Farm, Joyce Farms, Bluewater Creek Farm, Hines Family Farm, Sonlit Meadows Farm, Bear Creek Farm, and Bonnie Blue Farm.
 Another thank you to Melissa Bain with Alabama Crown—who assisted with all the beautiful wine pairings; Susan Rowe for the lovely flowers; and thanks to Traeger Grills whose wood pellet grill gave our courses a beautiful flavor.

-Follow The Factory Café on all our social media channels, check out all of our upcoming events (like The Gathering—our annual community picnic with added programming), workshops from The School of Making, and, of course, our daily lunch menu, and tours.
+Follow The Factory Café on all our social media channels, check out all of our upcoming events and workshops from The School of Making.